nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 <a name="hardware"></a>
 ## Hardware

-To run the `eIQ GenAI Flow`, an [i.MX95](https://www.nxp.com/products/iMX95) EVK (either 19x19 or 15x15) is required.
+To run the `eIQ GenAI Flow`, an [i.MX95](https://www.nxp.com/products/iMX95) EVK (either 19x19 or 15x15) or [i.MX8MP](https://www.nxp.com/products/IMX8MPLUS) EVK is required.
 The demo's audio setup is based on the onboard [WM8962 codec](https://community.nxp.com/pwmxy87654/attachments/pwmxy87654/imx-processors/58279/1/WM8962_v4.2.pdf), which manages both input and output through a single 3.5mm jack connector CTIA.

 To use the audio functionalities, the following setups are possible: